sciactive/nymph/README.md

     'offset': page * 10
   }, {
     'type': '&',
+    // You can do things like pattern matching.
     'like': ['title', '%' + userQuery + '%'],
+    // Or strict comparison, etc.
     'strict': ['archived', false]
   });
 }